 At the federal level, the U.S. Department of Housing and Urban Development (HUD) administers the program.
 It distributes the funds and issues regulations and policy notices which the individual owners and operators of this housing must follow.

-Apartments assisted under project based Section 8 are generally owned by private landlords who administer the subsidies without oversight by local housing agencies; although some project-based Section 8 housing does not have a local housing agency playing an administrative role.
+Apartments assisted under project based Section 8 are generally owned by private landlords who administer the subsidies without oversight by local housing agencies; although some project-based Section 8 housing do have a local housing agency playing an administrative role.

 All of the funding for the Project Based Section 8 comes from HUD.
 The federal government has stopped providing direct funding for Section 8.
 Currently the funding provided is only for operating subsidies for existing Section 8 buildings, not for new construction.